StudioGridTech/Studio-Darkroom-case-study/architecture.md

 WordPress's default error handler renders "There has been a critical error" — a single sentence that gives the user nothing to act on.
 Worse, fatal errors during early hooks happen before WordPress even initializes its handler, leaving visitors looking at raw PHP output.

-The plugin registers its own fatal-error handler that catches early-hook fatals before they leak, captures a scrubbed environment snapshot, optionally forwards to Sentry, and renders a graceful admin notice.
+The plugin registers its own fatal-error handler that catches early-hook fatals before they leak, captures a scrubbed environment snapshot, optionally forwards to a configured error-tracking service, and renders a graceful admin notice.
 The Diagnostics page surfaces the same data plus role-preview matrices, environment checks, license status, and a copy-report button that produces a sharable Markdown snapshot for support tickets.

 The design goal is simple: when something breaks, the customer should be able to send a useful report without installing a debugger or opening DevTools.